Reference · Guides

 May 1, 2026 · stripe · payments

-Base44 Stripe Integration: A Production Guide for Subscriptions and Payments
+Base44 Stripe Integration: 2026 Production Guide for Payments

 Stripe on Base44 mostly works, until the parts that don't: webhooks fire only when users are active, signature validation is your job, the platform doesn't support in-app purchase for iOS apps, and AI agent regenerations regularly break checkout flows.
 This guide walks the production-grade integration: Checkout vs. Elements, customer model, subscription lifecycle, webhook signature validation, refund handling, and the iOS rejection trap.